 - Sheet music: Get hold of the “Django Fakebook” as PDF on the internet.
 Here you will find the basic melodies and standards that are most commonly used in Gypsy Jazz jam-sessions.
 In contains around 200 tunes and many of them are Django’s most famous melodies.
 Remember to sing the melody when you are rehearsing the chords, so you don’t get lost when you are practicing or playing.

-- Learn a variety of the different Gypsy Jazz rhythms like swing, waltz, gypsy bossa, bolero and practice with a metronome if needed.
+- Backing tracks: Learn a variety of the different Gypsy Jazz rhythms like swing, waltz, gypsy bossa, bolero and practice with a metronome if needed.
 It’s a good idea to record your own rhythm tracks – then you can use them later for practicing your solo playing.
 You can also find many youtube playlists containing gypsy jazz backing tracks.

 - The right hand: When you’re ready for the solo and the melody part, then you can check out the Gypsy Jazz picking style called “downstroke technique” or “reststroke technique”.
 It’s used by many of the great guitarplayers because it gives a clear sound and good tone on the Selmer guitars.
 Many of the players combine this technique with alternate picking to get a more modern sound.
 At the homepage DjangoBooks.com you can find the book “Gypsy Picking” by Michael Horowitz and a lot of other great books on Gypsy Jazz.
 On Youtube there’s several videos with guitarists explaining how the technique works like these three tutorials: 1) https://youtu.be/DLuYexyPh30 2) https://youtu.be/uzfeEHOqWI0 3) https://youtu.be/PzNxcxUp1Z0.

-- Now you are ready for practicing scales, arpeggios, licks and to speed up your technique – because sometimes you play a lot of notes in Gypsy Jazz even though the melody always is the most important thing!!
+- Practicing solos: Now you are ready for practicing scales, arpeggios, licks and to speed up your technique – because sometimes you play a lot of notes in Gypsy Jazz even though the melody always is the most important thing!!
 Remember to start slowly and increase the speed only when every tone is 100% clear.
 For inspiration on how to do that take a look at Yaakov Hoter’s video on how to increase your practicing and technique at GypsyAndJazz.com.

 Have fun and see you to our concerts and the jam sessions!